cmput301-w25/project-tangclan/README.md

 ## Key Features

 - [Feature 1]: This app includes custom emoticons drawn by hand.
 - [Feature 2]: Tagging system - you can add people to your social situation, grab a list of people in the social situation, and go to their profile from the tagview
-- [Feature 3]:
+- [Feature 3]: Brief description

 ## Setup Instructions